VO2 Max Testing in Louisville, KY

 The exercise ramp test itself takes under 15 minutes on either a bike or a treadmill.
 Total appointment time including setup, calibration, and the post-test review is approximately 30 to 45 minutes.
 The test is non-invasive and does not require fasting unless it is being run alongside a blood draw on your first visit.

 Sano Longevity uses the PNOĒ platform, which delivers an 18-page Biological Age & Performance Analysis.
-The report includes your VO2 peak in ml/min/kg, biological age compared to chronological age, training zones with exact heart rate ranges and benefits, energy consumption by zone (fat percent vs carb percent burn), your fat-burning crossover point, a personalized training program with resistance, interval, and cardio splits, and a recommended retesting schedule.
+The report includes your VO2 max in ml/min/kg, biological age compared to chronological age, training zones with exact heart rate ranges and benefits, energy consumption by zone (fat percent vs carb percent burn), your fat-burning crossover point, a personalized training program with resistance, interval, and cardio splits, and a recommended retesting schedule.

 Biological age is an estimate of how old your cardiovascular and metabolic systems function compared to population norms.
 At Sano Longevity, biological age is calculated from your VO2 max score using the PNOĒ algorithm and printed on a single-page result.
 Patients see their chronological age and their biological age side by side.
 The goal of every Sano protocol is to drive biological age below chronological age over time.